-Cell service at Mount Rainier: Safety improvement or obnoxious intrusion?
+Cellphone service at Mount Rainier: Safety improvement or obnoxious intrusion?

 Mount Rainier National Park is considering proposals by two carriers to provide cellular service in the park, setting off debates about whether people enjoying the park and surrounding wilderness areas should have access to calls, Facebook, Instagram and other technology while communing with nature.

-Verizon Wireless and T-Mobile have applied for right-of-way permits to install telecommunications equipment on the visitor center at Paradise, one of the most heavily used areas in the park.
+Verizon Wireless and T-Mobile have applied for right of way permits to install telecommunications equipment on the visitor center at Paradise, one of the most heavily used areas in the park.
 No towers would be built; antennas would be below the roofline of the visitor center.
 There are currently no cellular installations in the park.

 Most Read Stories